Mapita/Canary/docs/api-introduction.md

 assert(canary instanceof canary.Test);
 ```

-There are also functions available for creating disconnected test groups and series in this same way:
+There are also functions available for creating disconnected test groups and series in a similar way:

 ``` js
 const someGroup = canary.Group("Some group");